Portfolio UX / UI

 • Disconnected understanding of how dashboards were used across departments

-• No shared documentation for new dashboard creators
+• No shared documentation or standards for dashboard creators

 Project Goals